 Outterson’s proposal is as follows.
 Leave in tact the existing pharmaceutical system in the 30 high-income countries that would account for 90% of vaccine revenues.
 For all other countries, the vaccine patent owners would voluntarily permit generic competition.
 In return, Outterson suggested that patent holders would receive money.
 He called this a buyout (more on this choice of words later).

 There was some difficultly at first following the method of determining the amount of money for the “buy out” of the patents, but it turns out to be fairly simple.
 Whoever is paying for the patent “buy out” would give the patent owners an amount equal to 14-17% of the price of the cheapest generic product, multiplied by the number of generic units sold in the low income countries, paid every year.
+Having problem with business related legal issue, contact Business lawyers in San Antonio.

 In the case of the two HPV vaccines, Outterson reckoned that this would come to $30 million for each patent holder per year for the life of the patent assuming that every 12 year old girl in the world is vaccinated.